10th January, 2024 • 5 minutes

 The benefits of mindfulness at work

-Practicing mindfulness in our working week, is becoming increasingly popular.
-The reason for this is that it has been found to improve:
+Practicing mindfulness in our working week is becoming increasingly popular.
+This is unsurprising, considering mindfulness has been found to improve:

 How to implement mindfulness into your routine